ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 - the relationship between auditors and logs is not sensitive in the way that the relationship between clients and servers is.

-- because auditors regularly exchange STH's with each other, the re-appearance of a targeted STH from some auditor does not imply that the auditor was the original one targeted by the log.
+- because auditors regularly exchange STHs with each other, the re-appearance of a targeted STH from some auditor does not imply that the auditor was the original one targeted by the log.